PowerDNS/pdns/docs/settings.rst

 - String
 - Default: auto

 Specify which random number generator to use.
-Permissible choises are
+Permissible choises are:

 - auto - choose automatically
 - sodium - Use libsodium ``randombytes_uniform``
 - openssl - Use libcrypto ``RAND_bytes``
 - getrandom - Use libc getrandom, falls back to urandom if it does not really work
 - arc4random - Use BSD ``arc4random_uniform``
 - urandom - Use ``/dev/urandom``
 - kiss - Use simple settable deterministic RNG. **FOR TESTING PURPOSES ONLY!**

 .. note::
   Not all choises are available on all systems.